Yoko Kanno: Early life

 Yoko Kanno was born on 18 March 1963, in Sendai, Miyagi Prefecture, Japan.
 Her earliest experiences with music came from attending church with her parents.
 She studied keyboard on both the piano in her home and the organ at her kindergarten.
 In elementary school, she began participating in composition contests, but in high school, Kanno began to take more of an interest in literature than in music.

 Kanno attended Waseda University, where she majored in literature, but she transcribed music for various student groups at Waseda in her free time.
-During this time, Kanno—whose parents had only allowed her to listen to classical music—was introduced to rhythm by a friend who played drums in a school band.
+During this time, Kanno—whose parents had allowed her to listen only to classical music—was introduced to rhythm by a friend who played drums in a school band.
 She spoke of this experience in an interview with Akihiro Tomita:

 I thought my friend was a genius.
 I had heard drums on the radio before, but it was like I had never really noticed them.
 Then I see drums performed live, and was able to experience a beat for the first time.
-I started to take heavy interest in music that wasn’t classical and joined the band elective.
+I started to take heavy interest in music that wasn't classical and joined the band elective.

 While with this band, she studied the composition and style of popular music.

 While at Waseda, the Japanese video game company Koei asked Kanno to compose the soundtrack to Nobunaga's Ambition.
 The game turned out to be a hit, and Kanno's music career was launched.